SharadaSrinivasan/sharsrinivasan-website/content/talk/igf-usa-2016.md

 event: IGF-USA 2016
 event_url: https://www.igf-usa.org/igf-usa-2016/
 location: Washington, D.C.
-summary: Sharada Srinivasan participated at the IGF-USA in 2016, which featured panels on access and inclusion.
+summary: Participated at the IGF-USA in 2016, which featured panels on access and inclusion.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.